 However, the method above systematically over-estimates the 97.5 percentile of net load imbalance because a 97.5 percentile net load imbalance (using the identity Net Load = Load - Wind - Solar) would not simultaneously have 97.5 percentile load imbalance and 2.5 percentile wind imbalance and 2.5 percentile solar imbalance at the same time.
-Therefore, the regression output values would be scaled using an "adjustment ratio" (see link in Footnote 10 for more detail).
+Therefore, the output values from the three quantile regressions are synthesized using a formula for the Net Load and they go through an additional quantile regression to produce the final imbalance reserve up requirement polynomial (see link in Footnote 14 for more detail).
 A similar process is undertaken to calculate the imbalance reserve down requirement.
 This results in an independent imbalance reserve up and imbalance reserve down requirement for each hour in the day-ahead market.